A Better Eternal Perspective On Life Living with Hearing Loss

 Easy enough question, right?

-Let’s be honest, who in the world would think you’re going to wake up tomorrow and lose one of your major senses?
-It wouldn’t enter anyone’s mind on a day-to-day basis because you always assume your senses will forever be.
+Let’s be honest: Who would think you would wake up tomorrow and lose one of your significant senses?
+It wouldn’t enter anyone’s mind daily because you always assume your senses will forever be.

-I’d never assume in a million years I’d be living with hearing loss to the point my day-to-day interactions would be affected.
-I simply just assumed my hearing would always be there.
+I’d never assume in a million years, I’d be living with hearing loss to the point my day-to-day interactions would be affected.
+I just thought my hearing would always be there.

 Boy, was I wrong?

 You can check out the video at the end of this post to get all the details.
-It’s rather lengthy but it explains ME.
-Don’t miss out it is a huge part of how I now approach life with a better eternal perspective on life…this did NOT happen overnight… let’s just say it’s a sanctification process.
+It’s rather lengthy, but it explains ME.
+Don’t miss out.
+It is a massive part of how I approach life with a better, eternal perspective.
+This did not happen overnight—let’s say it’s a sanctification process.

 What Are The Facts On Hearing Loss?